iddocohen/vce_cloudinit/README.md

 Either go to the folder and use the existing ``cloud-init.iso`` or generate a new one by altering the existing files in the folder.

 When altering existing user-data/meta-data files please note that they are YAML based and as such are sensitive to syntax.
-For example, do not use tabs for spaces.
+I would recommend to use a [YAML validator website](http://www.yamllint.com/) to make sure that your syntax is correct or spend hours in troubleshooting cloud-init - trust me happend to me and that is not fun.

 **Please note** Best practice is to upload the .iso to the data storage where the VCE gets spun-up at.
 Trying to mount the .iso locally and use something like e.g. VMware Fusion to install the VCE remotely with .iso attached locally will fail.